autocar-logo

 The Baleno RS and its imported Boosterjet engine were discontinued in early 2020, but Maruti Suzuki gave the turbo-petrol direct-injection mill another shot by localising it, adding mild hybrid tech, and plonking it under the hood of the Fronx compact SUV in 2023.

 Interestingly, even nearly three years since the Boosterjet was localised, this powerplant only finds its way under the hood of the Fronx and its badge-swapped sibling, the Toyota Taisor.
-Clearly then, Maruti would want to capitalize further on the Boosterjet’s local assembly.
+Clearly then, fitting the Boosterjet in the Brezza could help Maruti capitalize further on the engine’s local assembly.

 Power play